kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 ### Enable the Cluster Controller

 Before you can perform any Actions, you need to enable Kubecost's [Cluster Controller](/install-and-configure/advanced-configuration/controller/cluster-controller.md).
 When enabled, Kubecost wil have administrative access to that cluster in order to perform Actions.

 {% hint style="warning" %}
+Users should exercise caution when enabling this feature.
+Kubecost will have write access to your cluster (Kubecost is otherwise read-only).
+The controller can perform irreversible actions.
+Always ensure you have a backup of your data before enabling this feature.
+{% endhint %}

+{% hint style="warning" %}
 Some features included in Kubecost Actions are only available in GKE/EKS environments.
 See the Cluster Controller doc for more clarity on which features you will have access to after enabling the Cluster Controller.